thebiggive/donate-frontend/readme.md

 npm add_user
 ```

-### Publish
+### Versions and publishing

-Continuous Integration will automatically publish `main` to npm when you push a `v*` tag.
+Continuous Integration will now create a new version, build and publish it to npm

-Versioning is manual currently.
-To prepare a release for publishing:
+on *every* commit to `main`.
+Version numbers are generated such that every release
+is a new "major" release, so dependent packages must use version `"*"` to automatically
+receive new versions on `npm update`.

+#### Manual updates

+It is no longer expected to manually update versions, but if the automatic process
+is ever broken, the steps used before Jan '23 were:

 * Update the root `package.json`'s `version` field.
 * `npm install` to update `package-lock.json` to match.